dikeckaan/Sienna-GSI-Automation/README.md

-#THIS REPO BASED FROM https://github.com/Area69Lab/GSI-Automation
+THIS REPO BASED FROM https://github.com/Area69Lab/GSI-Automation (Special thanks for @JamieHoSzeYui , ne give me idea and help me all thinks)
 # GSI-Automation